-As of December 31, 2019, we were not subject to any market or interest rate risk.
-Following the consummation of our Initial Public Offering, the net proceeds of our Initial Public Offering, including amounts in the Trust Account, have been invested in U.S. government treasury bills, notes or bonds with a maturity of 180 days or less or in certain money market funds that invest solely in US treasuries.
+As of December 31, 2020, we were not subject to any market or interest rate risk.
+Following the consummation of our initial public offering, the net proceeds received into the trust account, have been invested in U.S. government treasury bills, notes or bonds with a maturity of 180 days or less or in certain money market funds that invest solely in U.S. treasuries.
 Due to the short-term nature of these investments, we believe there will be no associated material exposure to interest rate risk.